 Sometimes, we notice that an email we sent a few hours ago still exists in the outbox.
 It wasn’t sent at all.
 When this happens, try the following tricks to fix the messages that unknowingly get stuck in the Outlook outbox.
-The first thing you should try is to close and then restart Outlook and see if the email goes away.
-If not then some of these tips will help you.
+The first thing you should try is to close and then restart the Microsoft Outlook client and see if the email goes away.
+If not, then some of these tips will help you.

 Emails you send might get stuck in the Outlook outbox for a number of reasons.
 For example, you might have opened and closed the email while it was in your outbox instead of opening and then sending it.

 This action can change the status of the email and therefore, restrict it from sending across.
 Also, the email properties such as ‘To’ and ‘subject’ change from a configured font to a regular font and sent status is changed to ‘None’.

 To send the email, double-click it, and hit the ‘Send’ button.

 Secondly, an email can get stuck in the Outlook outbox if, it has a very large attachment added.
 Outlook allows 20MB.
 Under such circumstances, the email provider may block the email with an attachment larger than the size they specify.

 For general email performance, it is not recommended that you do not send an email larger than the 2MB size.
 So, when you try to send the email and double-click it, you get an error message saying-

 Sorry, we are having trouble opening this item, this could be temporary but if you see it again, you might want to restart Outlook.
 Outlook has already begun transmitting this message’.

 This happens since Outlook tries sending the email to Outbox.
 So, when you double-click the email, you can’t open or delete it.
 To fix this, you’ll need to disconnect your Outlook from the email server.
 This will stop it from trying to send your email and thus, showing the error.
 So, to do this:

 - Drag the email to Drafts